 NFT scams and bubbles are everywhere today.
 You shouldn’t be surprised — you should be cautious.
 After all, the whole point of NFTs is the transparency of ownership and authenticity, so how are these bubbles and scams happening in the first place, and what can you do to avoid them?

 The most common type of NFT scam today is impersonation.
 Frauds will copy artists’ and influencers’ profile photos and release similar-looking NFTs.
 Naive shoppers may not think to verify the profile before purchasing, especially for low-priced, high-quantity NFT collections.

 Another NFT scam at large is stolen art.
-Many people have tokenized art that wasn’t theirs to begin with.
+Many people have tokenized artwork that wasn’t theirs to begin with.
 This is obviously a huge issue, and it’s not one that can easily be solved.
-Verifying the ownership of an artist’s work is difficult for NFT creation platforms to do, and many artists are forced to watch scammers receive the paycheck for art they created.
+Verifying the ownership of an artist's work is difficult for NFT creation platforms to do, and many artists are forced to watch scammers receive the paycheck for art they created.

 How to Identify an NFT Scam

 You can be sure not to purchase stolen or fake art with relative ease, as long as you know what to look for.
 On Rarible, one of the leading NFT exchanges, search results are accompanied by the creator's profile picture.

 Legit artists will have a yellow checkmark by their name, while the fakes will not.
 In the image below there are 2 fakes and 1 real.
 Can you tell the difference?